makersacademy/chitter-challenge/README.md

 1. Install postgres and set the password for the `postgres` user to `password`
 1. Create two databases, `chitter` and `chitter_test`
 1. Run `1_create_users_table.sql` and `2_create_peeps_table.sql`; both found in the `migrations` folder (in that order).
+1. Install `ruby 2.5.0`.
+1. Execute `bundle install` to install all the required gems.
 1. Run the server with `rackup` and browse to `localhost:9292` by default.

 You should be greeted by the welcome screen.
 Peeps are visible, but you are not allowed to post any anonymously: